Owner’s equity: what it is and how to calculate it

 Key takeaways

-- Calculate owner's equity by subtracting your total business liabilities from your total business assets to determine your company's true net worth at any point in time.
+- Calculate your owner's equity by subtracting your total liabilities from your total assets to find out your business's true net worth at any point in time.

 - Track changes in your ownership value using a statement of owner's equity, which shows how profits, losses, investments, and withdrawals affect your business equity over a specific period.